neoforged/.github/primers/1.21.6/index.md

     - `setAnimated`, `isAnimated` - Returns whether the item is animated (e.g., foil).
     - `appendModelIdentityElement`, `getModelIdentity`, `clearModelIdentity` - Handles the identity component being rendered.
 - `net.minecraft.client.renderer.texture.TextureAtlasSprite#isAnimated` - Returns whether the sprite has any animation.
+- `net.minecraft.commands.arguments.ResourceOrIdArgument#dialog`, `getDialog`, `$DialogArgument` - Handles command arguments for dialog screens.
+- `net.minecraft.core.registries`
+    - `BuiltInRegistries#DIALOG_TYPE`, `SUBMIT_METHOD_TYPE`, `INPUT_CONTROL_TYPE`, `DIALOG_BODY_TYPE`
+    - `Registries#DIALOG_TYPE`, `SUBMIT_METHOD_TYPE`, `INPUT_CONTROL_TYPE`, `DIALOG_BODY_TYPE`, `DIALOG`
+- `net.minecraft.data.tags.DialogTagsProvider` - A tags provider for dialogs.
+- `net.minecraft.network.chat`
+    - `ClientEvent`
+        - `$Action#SHOW_DIALOG`, `CUSTOM`
+        - `$Custom` - An event that contains some payload to send to the server, currently does nothing.
+        - `$ShowDialog` - An event that shows the specified dialog.
+    - `CommonComponents`
+        - `GUI_RETURN_TO_MENU` - The component that displays the 'Return to Menu' text.
+        - `disconnectButtonLabel` - Returns the component based on whether the server is local.
+- `net.minecraft.network.protocol.common`
+    - `ClientboundClearDialogPacket` - Closes the current dialog screen.
+    - `ClientboundShowDialogPacket` - Opens a new dialog screen.
+- `net.minecraft.server.dialog`
+    - `ButtonListDialog` - A dialog modal that has some number of colums to click buttons of.
+    - `ClickAction` - A button that can perform some `ClickEvent` on click.
+    - `CommonButtonData` - The data that is associated with every button within a dialog modal.
+    - `CommonDialogData` - The data that is associated with every dialog modal.
+    - `ConfirmationDialog` - A dialog modal wheter you can either click yes or no.
+    - `Dialog` - The base interface that defines some dialog modal.
+    - `DialogListDialog` - A scrollable list of buttons that lead to other dialogs.
+    - `Dialogs` - A datapack bootstrap registering `Dialog`s.
+    - `DialogTypes` - A registry of map codecs to encode some dialog model.
+    - `InputFormDialog` - A dialog that takes in some input from the user.
+    - `MultiActionDialog` - A scrollable list of actions arrange in columns.
+    - `MultiActionInputFormDialog` - A screen that accepts user inputs with multiple submit actions.
+    - `NoticeDialog` - A simple screen with one action in the footer.
+    - `ServerLinksDialog` - A scrollable list of links received from the server, arrange in columns.
+    - `SimpleDialog` - A dialog that defines the main actions that can be taken.
+    - `SimpleInputFormDialog` - A screen that accepts user inputs with one submit action.
+- `net.minecraft.server.dialog.body`
+    - `DialogBody` - A body element describing the content between the title and actions/inputs.
+    - `DialogBodyTypes` - A registry of map codecs to encode some body.
+    - `ItemBody` - An item with an optional description.
+    - `PlainMessage` - A multiline label.
+- `net.minecraft.server.dialog.input`
+    - `BooleanInput` - A plain checkbox with a label.
+    - `InputControl` - A control mechanism to accept user input.
+    - `InputControlTypes` - A registry of map codecs to encode some input control.
+    - `NumberRangeInput` - A slider for picking a numeric value from some range.
+    - `SingleOptionInput` - A button that cycles between a set of options.
+    - `TextInput` - Simple text input.
+- `net.minecraft.server.dialog.submit`
+    - `CommandTemplate` - Builds a command and requests the server to run it.
+    - `CustomForm` - Builds a custom server click action from all input values and requests the server to run it.
+    - `CustomSubmitMethod` - A method that sends a payload to the server to handle, currently does nothing.
+    - `CustomTemplate` - Builds a custom server click action to send to the server.
+    - `ParsedTemplate` - A template that encodes some string similar to how function macros work.
+    - `SubmitMethod` - A method that typically provides some callback to run when a button is clicked.
+    - `SubmitMethodTypes` - A registry of map codecs to encode some submit method.
+- `net.minecraft.world.entity.player.Player#openDialog` - Opens the specified dialog screen.

 ## Waypoints